-Hotel Cromwell in Stevenage offers a truly delightful cream tea which is served daily from 2pm until 5:30pm and 2pm until 4:30pm on Sunday.
+Hotel Cromwell in Stevenage offers a truly delightful cream tea which is served Monday - Saturday from 2pm until 5:30pm and 2pm until 4:30pm on Sunday.
 With chef’s special pastries, fresh baked scones and a platter which includes a very English cucumber sandwich.
 Just don’t sit there with your little finger sticking up in the air as you sip the finest tea.
 You will look like an idiot and more to the point it is really just not the done thing, old bean.

 In fact, the correct way for the teacup to be held is for the thumb and index finger to meet within the handle, which then rests on the middle finger.
 Don’t hook your fingers right around the handle.
 Certainly do not, I repeat do not pick it up with your fingers around the bowl of the cup.
 It has a handle for a reason.
 Remember this when you are at the Tewin Bury Farm Hotel.
 They also offer a child’s afternoon tea so there’s no reason to leave them at home with the nanny.

-At Pendley Manor, just outside Tring, afternoon tea is usually served in the Peacock Lounge.
-Don’t tell everyone, but if you ask your butler to book online he can sign you up for a complimentary (that’s the posh word for free) drinks voucher.
+At Pendley Manor, just outside Tring, afternoon tea is usually served in the Peacock Lounge, overlooking the hotel's manicured lawns, offering a lighter menu throughout the day, including an excellent selection of sandwiches.
+It is perfect for a delicious afternoon tea.
 Just don’t get carried away and think that you can go straight for the cake, it’s sandwiches first, then a scone, then the cake; and please, don’t talk with your mouthful.
 Nobody wants to see that.

 Down Hall Hotel and Spa is situated right on the Hertfordshire border.
 As you roll up to the impressive entrance of this stately country house in your carriage you’ll realise you really are moving in some lofty circles.
 Such a regal location dictates that your pronunciation must be impeccable.
-When addressing the waitress remember to say “skon”, it rhymes with “gone”; it is definitely NOT “scone” as in “bone” (apparently).
+When addressing the waitress/waiter remember to say “skon”, it rhymes with “gone”; it is definitely NOT “scone” as in “bone” (apparently).
 Afternoon Tea is served daily between 2.00pm and 5.30pm as everything is freshly made to order.
 Did we mention they offer Children Afternoon Tea too?

 Nestled in the beautiful Hertfordshire countryside you will find Sopwell House.
 This luxury hotel and spa offers a delicious traditional afternoon tea with light pastries, homemade scones with Devonshire clotted cream, strawberry preserve and traditional finger sandwiches.
 When you are there don’t get yourself worked up over whether it’s jam or cream first, it is completely down to personal preference.
 This is Hertfordshire not Devon or Cornwall where there seem to be much stronger feelings on the subject.